 Sweet Creek Falls

-Tucked into coastal range, Sweet Creek Falls sees far less snow than the waterfalls in the Cascades.
-Still, you'll want to check weather conditions in Mapleton and prepare for the possibility of cold and wet weather.
-Here you'll discover eleven sweet waterfalls along a flat trail covering just over one mile, one-way.
+Tucked into coastal range, Sweet Creek Falls isn't likely to see any snow.
+Still, you'll want to check weather conditions in Mapleton and prepare for the possibility of cold and wet weather — and it may be icy on the trails, hand rails and rocks.
+Here you'll discover eleven sweet waterfalls along a flat path covering just over one mile, one-way.
+Dress warm, as it is likely to be in shade and shadow.
 There is a vault toilet at the Homestead Trailhead and the trail is maintained all year, with parking available at each trailhead.
 This is a popular hike for families and doesn't require a permit.
 Afterward, journey on to Historic Old Town Florence and warm up with a bowl of clam chowder.

 Travel Safe